wolfe60629/Software-Engineering-Final-Project/README.md

 # About This Program

-This program was written specifically and exclusively for the .bank company (fake company made up).
-The program provides a way for the business to keep track of their auto loan portfolio.
+This program was written for a project in a software engineering class.
+It provided a way for a made up business to keep track of their auto loan portfolio.
 Once a banker is given a login for the program, he / she can be assigned dealerships to monitor, and keep track of.
 Loans that are entered in by a banker will be stored in a secure database, and cannot be deleted.

 # Getting Started